 Tooth loss can have a massive impact on your smile appearance and oral health.
 There are times when a tooth extraction cannot be prevented for reasons that are beyond our control.
-The reasons for extractions can include a severely decayed tooth, wisdom teeth, or orthodontic purposes.
-At iTooth Family Dentistry, we perform tooth extractions with sedation options and will take great care to ensure your speedy recovery.
+The reasons for extractions can include a severely decayed, broken or fractured tooth, wisdom teeth, or orthodontic purposes.
+At iTooth , we perform tooth extractions and will take great care to ensure your speedy recovery.

-Tooth extractions involve entirely removing a tooth from its socket, and it is performed to preserve your oral health or enhance your smile aesthetics.
+Tooth extractions involve entirely removing a tooth and its roots from its socket, and it is performed to preserve your oral health or enhance your smile aesthetics.
 Based on the positioning of a tooth, a simple or surgical procedure will be carried out to remove the tooth.

 If a tooth lies above the gum line and is appropriately visible, we will remove it with dental forceps in a simple process.
-When a tooth is impacted in the gums, an incision is made on the gums, and the tooth is broken into several pieces and pulled out.
+When a tooth is impacted in the gums, an incision is made on the gums, bone is relieved and the tooth may be sectioned into several pieces to be removed.

-Bone grafts can be placed in the dental socket immediately after the tooth is extracted or else through the sinus cavity for areas around the upper jaw in the second option.
+Bone grafts can be placed in the dental socket immediately after the tooth is extracted or else through the sinus cavity for areas around the upper jaw.